Quick to:

 Why was this letter sent?

-As an EU resident, you can decide for yourself in which EU country you vote in the European Parliament elections.
-This could be in the Netherlands or in the EU country of which you have nationality.
+As a new EU resident, you can decide for yourself in which EU country you vote in the European Parliament elections.
+This could be in the Netherlands, the EU country where you live, or in the EU country of which you have nationality.
 If you want to vote in the municipality in which you live, you must register with the municipality.

 Didn't receive a letter?

-If you also have Dutch nationality, you will not receive a letter.
-You will then automatically receive a voting card.
+Do you have EU nationality and have you not received a letter about voting in the Netherlands?
+That’s right, residents with Dutch nationality do not receive a letter but automatically receive a voting card.
 A voting card is proof that you are allowed to vote.

 Register as a voter in the Netherlands